-- It's important you understand the sales tax rules for your area.
-You can learn what these are by contacting the sales tax agencies that will collect sales tax from you.
-Not sure who the agencies are?
-Your state's web site is a good place to start searching for information. - When you set up a company that charges sales tax, or when you enter your first sale, QuickBooks automatically creates a current liability account called Sales Tax Payable.
+- It's important you understand the sales tax rules for your area. sales tax agencies that will collect sales tax from you.
+Not sure good place to start searching for information. - When you set up a company that charges sales tax, or when you enter your first sale, QuickBooks automatically creates a current liability account called Sales Tax Payable.
 The Sales Tax Payable account keeps track of as many tax agencies as you need.